Reiningecho90/S.A.N.E.-AI/README.md

 - Working on the GUI for 1.4, it will not be complete and will be a static UI that's main goal is to eliminate the command line being needed (7/5/2021)
 - Added the first GUI implementation to the code, positng the dev build son so people can test.
 Issues foundwill be posted in the issues section (7/7/2021)
 - New code is posted to both branches, Dev version in PC-Source-Code and Gui test script in Testing-Scripts (7/7/2021)
+- Added a small fix for the GUI, it uses the update command instead of main loop at the end of try loops (7/8/2021)

 SECURITY:
 Read SECURITY.md for more information on security issues, reporting issues and versions of S.A.N.E. that have security support.